patrykkarpinski1/movie_finder/README.md

 API Communication:
 The app integrates with an external API using GET, POST, and DELETE methods.

-Project Status:
-The application is under development.
-Unit tests are planned, as well as improvements in functionality, API communication, and the app's appearance.

 ### Technologies used:
 - Dart
 - Flutter